rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

 #### Postrotate

-We&rsquo;ll specify a postrotate script that will restart the web server:
+We'll specify a postrotate script that will restart the web server:

     postrotate
             /usr/sbin/apachectl graceful > /dev/null